 If you live in a humid climate, it’s best to keep cornstarch in a dryer and cooler area, and it is also a good idea to store it in a resealable baggie.
 The container it comes in should be sufficient, but the baggie will help ensure that no moisture should enter.

-Like baking soda, cornstarch can absorb unwanted odors which will surely alter taste.
-Common household bugs can also get into cornstarch, so it may be best to transfer it to a resealable, airtight container.
+Like baking soda, cornstarch can absorb unwanted odors, which will alter taste.
+Common household bugs can also get into cornstarch, so transferring it to a resealable, airtight container may be best.

 How Long Can Cornstarch Last?